Buying Advice Guide

 6. Why we only use the latest hardware

-Given how accessible the latest hardware is, there is not much reason to use older hardware when it comes to the CPU, motherboard and RAM.
+Given how accessible the latest hardware is, there isn't much reason to use older hardware when it comes to the CPU, motherboard and RAM.

 Explain - Monitor Resolution, Frames Per Second and Hertz